Updated on 3 feb 2020.

-Monthly income plan belongs to the hybrid mutual fund category and is debt-based.
+You might get the name wrong.
 MIP does not generate monthly income as the name suggests.
+The monthly income plan belongs to the hybrid mutual fund category and is a debt-based fund.
 Like all other mutual funds, dividends are paid out according to profit.

 There is no lock-in tenure for this scheme.
 Exit charges also cost as low as 1% making MIP a flexible investment.

-Dividend reinvests on the other hand, the investor receives an additional unit of equivalent value to the dividend provided.
+In Dividend reinvests, on the other hand, the investor receives an additional unit of equivalent value to the dividend provided.
 These extra units provide capital gains to the investor when redeemed.

 |MIP Name||1 year